-Enable TFTP server in the PC.
-Run TFTP server program.
-Before start downloading upgrade file to the switch, verify the connectivity between the server and the switch by ping from the switch.
+Enable FTP/TFTP server in the PC.
+For TFTP, run TFTP server program; for FTP, run FTP server program.
+Before start downloading upgrade file to the switch, verify the connectivity between the server and the switch by ping from the server.
 If ping succeeds, run "load" command in the BootROM mode from the switch; if it fails, perform troubleshooting to find out the cause.
 The following is the configuration for the system update image file.